Lesli Berger - President

 Chair: Greg Weiss

-The Community Relations Committee works to build constructive partnerships with non-government organisations, interest groups, religious bodies, women’s’ groups, think tanks and other civil society groups in a manner that will assist the NSW Jewish community in meeting its strategic priorities as determined by the relevant organs of the Board of Deputies.
+The Community Relations Committee works to build constructive partnerships with non-government organisations, ethnic and religious bodies, women’s groups, think tanks and other civil society players.

 Chair: Joshua Moses